Theft Crimes Lawyer in Attleboro

 What is Grand Larceny in Massachusetts?

-Massachusetts state law defines grand larceny as stolen property valued at greater than $250.
-Massachusetts state law considers grand larceny, a felony offense.
-Grand larceny is a serious criminal offense that carries sever penalties.
-Grand larceny is punishable by up to 5 years in state prison or 3 years in county jail and a fine of up to $25,000.
+In Massachusetts, grand larceny is defined as stolen property valued at greater than $250.
+Grand larceny in MA is a felony offense, punishable by up to 5 years in state prison or 3 years in county jail and a fine of up to $25,000.

 Protecting Your Future